 - 1. Tullyvar Landfill Site due to the existing Planning Permission and PPC Permit with site infrastructure in place.
 This option could also offer Councils control over landfill gate fees. - 2.
-Craigmore Landfill Site additional capacity developed at Craigmore may be viable due to the existing land use therefore improving the success of any planning application.
-Existing infrastructure exists at the site in the form of a leachate treatment plant and landfill gas engines.
-The site also includes a MRF for the pre-treatment of waste prior to landfilling. - 3.
 Cam Road Landfill Site it is reported that planning permission is still active for the site with the site having a significant void capacity.
-However, all infrastructure would need to be developed at this site. - 4.
-Ladyhill Landfill Site it is considered that it would be difficult to re-establish planning permission for the site.
-The development of the site would include expensive lining works due to steep wall of the quarry.
+However, all infrastructure would need to be developed at this site. - Ladyhill Landfill Site planning permission may still be active for the site.
+The development of the site would include expensive lining works due to the steep wall of the quarry.
 A large capital expenditure would also be required to upgrade the road to the site.